create3000/x_ite/docs/_posts/tutorials/animating-transforms.md

 - Outputs the position along the path each time the fraction is set

-## A sample using position interpolatorsolators
+## A sample using position interpolator

 ### XML Encoding